John-Robbins/tbp/docs/docs/contributing.md

 For Windows, you will need to do the script steps manually in the tbp code root directory at a PowerShell command prompt.

-First look to see if the `VIRTUAL_ENV` is set, which says you have a virtual environment already active.
+First look to see if the `VIRTUAL_ENV` environment variable exists, which indicates you have a virtual environment already active.
 Run the Windows equivalent to `deactivate` to disable that virtual environment.

 In your PowerShell command prompt, execute the following commands to create a virtual environment for tbp.